ezraroi/Human-AI-Collab/output/concepts.md

     All three conditions are stateful and can fluctuate within a session.

 Boundary with Tetrad:
 FT is the interaction-level legitimacy layer.
 The Tetrad provides the diachronic architecture (transformation across time); FT provides the synchronic validity condition (dialogical legitimacy within the live exchange).
-Without FT, the interaction is typically productive rather than dialogically-developmental; transformation may still occur via offline metabolization, but the exchange itself is not operating as developmental dialogue.
+Without FT, the interaction is typically productive rather than dialogically-developmental; transformation may still occur via offline metabolization, but **durable identity-stakes change still requires Journal-based materialization + re-entry over Time**; the exchange itself is not operating as developmental dialogue.
 FT is what makes the AI component function as dialogical catalyst rather than sophisticated calculator.
 ### Gating Condition
 DTO Stance — FT can only operate when AI is held as Dynamic Transitional Object.
 Without DTO stance, the three constituents cannot function as intended: